joewalker/gcli/docs/design.md

 GCLI should not attempt to:

 - convert existing GUI users to a CLI.
 - use natural language input.
-The locale for the input is gcli-GCLI.
-We use the ``command-name <list of options>`` for all input.
+The closest we should get to natural language is thinking of commands as ```verb noun --adjective```.
 - gain a touch based interface.
 Whilst it's possible (even probable) that touch can provide further benefits to command line users, that can wait while we catch up with 1985.